 - financial stability

 Vendors interested in consideration for future projects should submit a one-page executive summary highlighting the capabilities of your firm.
-This summary, along with the Vendor Information Form, will be added to our database for future reference as we consider firms for opportunities.
+This summary will be added to our database for future reference as we consider firms for opportunities.
 For inclusion, send these materials to: